IIIF/api/source/api/presentation/3.0/index.md

 The top level resource in the response _MUST_ have the `@context` property, and it _SHOULD_ appear as the very first key/value pair of the JSON representation.
 This tells Linked Data processors how to interpret the document.
 The IIIF Presentation API context, below, _MUST_ occur once per response in the top-most resource, and thus _MUST NOT_ appear within embedded resources.
 For example, when embedding a Canvas within a Manifest, the Canvas will not have the `@context` property.

 The value of the `@context` property _MUST_ be an array, and the __last__ two values _MUST_ be the Web Annotation context and the Presentation API context, in that order.
-Further contexts, such as those for local or [registered extensions][registry-home], _MUST_ be added at the beginning of the array.
+Further contexts, such as those for local or [registered extensions][registry], _MUST_ be added at the beginning of the array.

 ``` json-doc
 {